 Derived from the Sanskrit word "Jagannath," juggernaut means a massive force, campaign, movement, or object.
 The story of Jagannath, a Hindu god, was brought to Europe in the 14th century and used in American newspapers as early as 1864.
 As the lore of Jagannath, “lord of the world,” spread, the word juggernaut came to refer to any “enormous entity with powerful crushing capabilities.”
 In naming ourselves The Juggernaut we honor the word’s South Asian roots and the unstoppable force we believe South Asia(ns) to be.

-The Juggernaut is a premium publication and community that publishes smart takes and well-reported stories about South Asia and South Asians.
-We call it “smart journalism for the South Asian diaspora” though we welcome all readers who are curious about our stories.
+The Juggernaut is a media tech company and community that publishes well-reported stories about South Asia and South Asians.
+We call it “smart journalism for the South Asian diaspora,” though we welcome all readers who are curious about our stories.

-We are starting with one new story every weekday and have now published well over 200 features, covering everything from politics to culture to tech.
-Our goal is to celebrate our heritage but also challenge and unlearn what our history books and community have gotten wrong.
+We publish one new story a weekday and have now published well over 1,000 features, covering everything from politics to culture to business to tech.
+Our goal is to celebrate our heritage but also challenge what our history books and community have gotten wrong.

 We are thoughtful in everything we do — from choosing fonts created by South Asians to paying our writers and illustrators responsibly — and have been featured in TechCrunch, Axios, Forbes, CNBC, Harvard Business School blog, and Yale.

-We're funded by Y Combinator and several other investors who are supportive of our mission and do not have editorial input.
+We're funded by Y Combinator, Precursor Ventures, Backstage Capital, New Media Ventures, Old Town Media, and several other investors who are supportive of our mission and do not have editorial input.
 We're also funded by our readers, who pay monthly, annual, or lifetime subscription fees.
+Lastly, we are currently owned by our team.
+Read more on our editorial independence here.

 South Asians are the fastest growing demographic in the United States and the world’s largest diaspora but when Snigdha, The Juggernaut’s founder, was growing up in New York, being Indian wasn't cool.
 Western media focused largely on South Asia's poverty and stereotypes but that didn’t compute.

 Media is difficult.
 People like free.
-But free, ad-supported content often leads to clickbait articles that are low in quality.
-Ad revenue doesn’t responsibly support the costs associated with publishing an article (not even The New York Times can survive on ad revenue alone).
-We launched behind a paywall because it allows us to pay our writers and artists well and quickly.
+But free, ad-supported content often leads to clickbait articles that are low quality.
+Ad revenue doesn’t responsibly support the costs associated with publishing an article (not even The New York Times survives on ad revenue alone).
+We launched a paywall because it allows us to pay our writers and artists responsibly.
 It also allows us to invest in better journalism.
-If you have additional questions about this, please don’t hesitate to email firstname.lastname@example.org.
+If you have additional questions about this, please don’t hesitate to email email@example.com.
 We’d love to hear from you.